-According to the 2017 census estimate, the City's population is approximately 389,000 people.
-There are approximately 212,000 housing units.
+According to the 2018 census estimate, the City's population is approximately 384,000 people.
 The Division has distribution facilities in about 60% of the geographical area of the City, primarily on the east side.

 The Division obtains substantially all of its power and energy requirements through agreements with various regional utilities and other power suppliers for power delivered through CEI interconnections.
 The balance of the Division's power and energy requirements are satisfied with production from the Division's three combustion turbine generating units and various arrangements for the exchange of short-term power and energy through CEI's interconnections.
-To reduce its reliance on the wholesale market, the Division's long-term base load supply will include a mix of power provided by participation in American Municipal Power (AMP) Inc. hydroelectric projects, the Fremont Energy Center, the Prairie State Energy Campus project and the new Blue Creek Wind project.
+To reduce its reliance on the wholesale market, the Division's long-term base load supply will include a mix of power provided by participation in American Municipal Power (AMP) Inc. hydroelectric projects, the Fremont Energy Center, the Prairie State Energy Campus project and the Blue Creek Wind project.